ripaclub/zf2-sphinxsearch-tool/README.md

 - `indexes`

     This node contains the configurations of your indexes as an associative array which keys corresponds to index names.
-    For each index you define you have to specify its [options](http://sphinxsearch.com/docs/current.html#confgroup-index) via associative arrays (also multidimensional if needed)
+    For each index you defined you have to specify its [options](http://sphinxsearch.com/docs/current.html#confgroup-index) via associative arrays (also multidimensional if needed)

 - `sources`

     This node contains the configurations of you data source as an associative array which keys corresponds to source names.
-    For each data source you define you have to specifiy its [options](http://sphinxsearch.com/docs/current.html#confgroup-source) via associative arrays (also multidimensional if needed)
+    For each data source you defined you have to specifiy its [options](http://sphinxsearch.com/docs/current.html#confgroup-source) via associative arrays (also multidimensional if needed)

 #### Example